Transcatheter Aortic Valve Replacement (TAVR)

 Leaking of blood in or around the new heart valve

 You may have other risks, depending on your medical condition.
-Be sure to talk with your doctor if you have any concerns before the procedure.
+Be sure to talk with your healthcare provider if you have any concerns before the procedure.

 Life after a heart valve replacement